Leingodfayt/Group13_AI_Project/README.md

 # Determination of pellet silo fill level from the image

 AI project of group 13 in the lecture AI at university of applied sciences Bingen.
-Group 13 (Lucas Theiß, Tobias Mews Illia Kremenenko)
+Group 13 (Lucas Theiß, Tobias Mews, Illia Kremenenko)
 ---

 ## The idea